The history of the salt museum

 In 1959, salt production in Cervia changes and from the artisan method with multiple collection it moves to the industrial and mechanised system with a single annual harvest.
 The salt pan changes appearance: the family-run salt pans disappear and are replaced by large evaporation and collection tanks.
 The wood equipment used until that time in the salt pan disappears and is replaced by large mechanical equipment.
 The mechanised harvesting system makes the figure of the salt worker disappear who until then was engaged in the salt basin together with the whole family.
 The new system does away with the salt worker whose memory is kept alive by that of those who lived this reality and by the material collected over the years by the enthusiasts.
 The work begun by Agostino Finchi and his friends and collaborators has taken on enormous value.
 It bears witness to the culture of Cervia, the local identity.

 In 2004, the permanent exhibition of the salt civilisation is reorganised into a museum that takes the name of MUSA, namely MUseo del SAle (Salt Museum).
 An integral part of the museum is the Camillone salt pan, an ancient salt pan saved from the 1959 transformation.

 Today, the museum is part of the museum network of the Emilia Romagna Region.
 It equipped itself with a service charter in 2007 and obtained the qualification of Quality Museum.
 The facility is well-known and appreciated.
 Each year, scores of thousands of people visit it.
-This is surely a reason of pride for the town, but the museum works continuously to bring all targets of the public close to the salt civilisation of Cervia.
+This is surely a reason of pride for the town and the museum works continuously to bring all members close to the salt civilisation of Cervia.
 Educational activities with training courses are offered to primary schools, lower and higher secondary schools and activities dedicated to nursery school children.